bill-ahmed/qbit-matUI/README.md

 2. Navigate to wherever you placed the `public`/`private` folder from [(*)](#replacing-your-existing-qbittorrent-web-ui)

+3. If you wish to replace the login page, replace all contents of `public` folder with the folder `public` in the downloaded `.zip` file.

-3. Replace all the contents of the `private` folder with the contents of the downloaded `.zip` file (alternatively, if you chose to build the app, copy over contents of `dist/` from the project directoy)
+4. Replace all the contents of the `private` folder with the folder `private` in the downloaded `.zip` file (alternatively, if you chose to build the app, copy over contents of `dist/` from the project directoy)

 # Development